Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Phase-walk ans a tze

 at discrete times $\tau_j=j\Delta\tau$ for $0 < \tau_j \leq \tau_{\rm{max}}$.
 At each sample we measure the population of the target bracelet subspace $\left|\langle [z^*] | \psi(\tau_j) \rangle\right|^2$ and locate the local maxima $\tau^{(m)}_{\rm{peak}}$ higher than $1/|D_N|$, as demonstrated in the top panel of \cref{fig:ansatz_2}.

 Starting from the second identified peak, we fix the total walk duration to $\tau_{\rm{tot}}=\tau^{(m)}_{\rm{peak}}$ and set the ansatz depth and walk times to,

-where $\tau_{\rm{min}}^{\rm{hw}}$ is the minimum allowed walk time ($\sim0.4$) and the $-2$ guards against quantization error arising through hardware constraints so the walk time are fixed and only the phasor unitary $\vec \gamma = \{\gamma_k\}_{k=1}^p$ remain variational.
+where $\tau_{\rm{min}}^{\rm{hw}}$ is the minimum allowed walk time ($\sim0.4$) and the $-2$ guards against quantization error arising through hardware constraints so the walk times are fixed and only the phase separator $\vec \gamma = \{\gamma_k\}_{k=1}^p$ remain variational.
 As the resulting landscape is non-convex, we optimize these with the derivative-free COBYLA optimizer initialized at $\gamma_k=0$, stopping the scan over peaks when there is a decrease in success probability or the range of identified peaks is exhausted.

 We discard the first peak because the state is concentrated in the $C_N$-symmetric (translation-invariant) subspace.
-Since the phasor unitary depends on Hamming weight, it acts as $e^{i\gamma h}\mathbb I$ on each weight-$h$ sector and therefore cannot distinguish distinct $D_N$-symmetric components.
+Since the phase separator depends on Hamming weight, it acts as $e^{i\gamma h}\mathbb I$ on each weight-$h$ sector and therefore cannot distinguish distinct $D_N$-symmetric components.
 The total walk time $\tau_{\rm{tot}}$ must be long enough to accumulate relative phase between $D_N$-symmetric components at fixed $h$ before optimization over $\vec \gamma$ can appreciably improve the success probability.